What Are the Reserves and National Guard?

-- Age requirements differ between branches of service, but in general you must be between the ages of 17-42 with no prior service (NPS).
-Note: Seventeen year olds need parental consent.
+- Age requirements differ between branches of service, but in general, you must be between the ages of 17-35 with no prior service (NPS).
+The Guard experimented with raising the age to 42 but reverted to the lower age in 2011.
+Note: Seventeen-year-olds need parental consent.
 Or between the ages of 17 and 59 for those with prior service (PS) and are able to complete 20 years of creditable service for retirement by age 60.

 - Take and pass the Armed Services Vocational Aptitude Battery (ASVAB) test.

 - Pass an Armed Forces physical examination.

 - Must be available for initial active duty training.

 - Must agree to participate in an initial tour of active duty training of at least 12 weeks.

 Types of Status in the Reserve and National Guard

 All Reserve and Guard service members are assigned to one of three Reserve component categories -- the Ready Reserve, the Standby Reserve and the Retired Reserve.